SUNY Downstate Health Sciences University

 The PGY-2 year is when you are exposed to a variety of psychiatric sub-specialties and truly begin to hone your psychiatric skills and develop your own personal style.
 During your second year, you will rotate at a variety of clinical sites, which serves to expose you to different clinical experiences including pubic, private, veterans' affairs, and state hospitals.

 This year includes inpatient rotations on geriatric, adult, adolescent and child units at hospitals where you will be treating patients with an impressive variety of acute and severe mental illnesses.
 You will also develop your skills in diagnosing and treating patients at the intersection of medicine and psychiatry during your consultation liaison rotations.

-One of the highlights of this year is the opportunity to learn emergency psychiatry by working in a dedicated psychiatric emergency room.
+One of the highlights of this year is the opportunity to learn Emergency Psychiatry by working for a month in the Comprehensive Psychiatric Evaluation Program (CPEP). dedicated psychiatric emergency room.
 In addition, you will have the unique experience of learning addiction psychiatry via inpatient detox, inpatient rehab, and outpatient rehab settings.
 Another highlight of your PGY-2 year will be your exposure to forensic psychiatry, which includes evaluating defendants and working at the State Supreme Court.